 Today most of Pelham is forestland laced with residences along 46 miles of roads.
 Large forest tracts in Pelham are owned by the Town of Amherst for drinking water supply, and by the University of Massachusetts and Amherst College for research and recreation.
 The Town has acquired several key tracts for conservation and passive recreation.

 A tradition of pride and independence are exemplified even today.
-The Town Library currently houses 9,000 volumes and features a display on historic Pelham.
-The community has a volunteer fire department and its own police force.
+The Town Library currently houses approximately 74,000 volumes and is located next to the School.
+The community has a volunteer Fire Department, it own Police Department, and Elementary School with about 120 students.